404GH0ST/fuwari/src/content/posts/htb/checker/index.md

 ```

 It's optional if the first modification works well on your machine.
 According to the PoC, we need to create a book, then create a page, and save the draft.
 We need to get the page number, `X-CSRF-TOKEN`, and the BookStack cookie.
-You can retrieve all of these datas from your browser network devtools tab after saving the draft.
+You can retrieve all of these data from your browser network devtools tab after saving the draft.
 Now, what file we need to exfiltrate.
-Because want to bypass the verification code on the SSH, we need to identify what technology behind it.
+Because we want to bypass the verification code on the SSH, we need to identify what technology behind it.
 <br><br>
 I came accross this [Post](https://www.tecmint.com/ssh-two-factor-authentication/) that explain how to setup TOTP on SSH using Google Authenticator.
 The output from this post is similar to the server so this should be it.
 According to the post, the secret key used for generating the TOTP is stored at `.google_authenticator` inside the user's home directory.
 Let's try to read `/home/reader/.google_authenticator` file.